gfx-labs/spilo-images/README.md

 ### Build Arguments

 Each build uses:
+- `TIMESCALEDB=2.23.1`: TimescaleDB version to build from source
 - `TIMESCALEDB_APACHE_ONLY=false`: Include full TimescaleDB with proprietary features
 - PostGIS version is patched in the Dockerfile before build